z3z1ma/alto/docs/docs/familiarize.md

 # Alto Next Steps

 The quickstart guide is a great way to get to quickly get to the **a-ha moment** of Alto.
 However, it is helpful to move beyond the quickstart and see a more contrived example of what a _real_ project might look like.
 This will expose you to some more of the possibilities of Alto.
-While the rest of the learning content will have `toml`, `yaml`, and `json` examples, we will use `toml` in this brief exposure to a more refined project.
+While the rest of the learning content will have `toml`, `yaml`, and `json` examples, we will use `toml` in this brief exposure to a more refined and terse config file.
 Exposure is the key here, so don't worry about understanding everything right away.
 We will cover the details in the next section.

 ## Configuration